Finding a business partner may seem hard, but finding your rhythm with your business partner is much harder.

 You and your partner shouldn’t be doing the same thing within the company, especially when you are starting out.
 You won’t have enough cash to hire other people, so you need to focus on solving different problems.

 In other words, you need to divide and conquer.
-Typically, my business partner deals with product and engineering, and I deal with all things related to revenue.
+Typically, one business partner deals with product and engineering, and another deals with all things related to revenue.
 Where we overlap is in the area of marketing and strategy.

 Make sure you clearly define who is going to work on what so you aren’t stepping on each other’s toes.